- Understanding Alzheimer's disease and other related dementias

 There are many forms of dementia - Alzheimer's disease is the most common form to date.

-Source: The information above comes from Alzheimer Society of Canada.
-(2009, May).
+Source: Navigating the Path Forward for Dementia in Canada: The Landmark Study Report, Alzheimer Society of Canada.
+(2022).
 Alzheimer's disease: Causes of Alzheimer's disease.
 Retrieved November 23, 2011.

 Alzheimer's disease is the most common form of dementia and it can eventually affect most areas of the brain.
 Alzheimer's disease usually begins with short-term memory loss.
 People affected by Alzheimer's disease need to be reminded about things several times, or they may ask the same question several times, or they may forget important day-to-day things, like taking their medications or paying bills.
 Having trouble finding your way in familiar places can also happen early on.
 Eventually, Alzheimer's disease affects your thinking and problem-solving ability, your language, and your ability to perform everyday tasks and activities.
-Alzheimer's disease can also affect your mood and your behavior, and this can occur at any time in the course of the disease.
+Alzheimer's disease can also affect your mood and behavior, and this can occur at any time.

 Other types of dementia include: